 Regulators around the world are taking notice.
 For example, the United Kingdom's (UK's) Financial Conduct Authority, as part of its 2022 strategic plan states: "We will identify where firm practices do not meet our expectations (e.g. greenwashing) and intervene swiftly to protect consumers."
+The Australian Securities and Investments Commission made 35 interventions against greenwashing in the nine months to March 2023, which included 23 corrective disclosure outcomes, 11 infringement notices, and in one case, the commencement of civil penalty proceedings.

 In Asia, the scrutiny of greenwashing is now also accelerating.
 Greenwashing is being flagged by regulators around the region as a serious issue.
-Hong Kong's Monetary Authority's research has found that "greenwashing is not uncommon in the global green bond market, as about one-third of corporate green bond issuers are found to have a poorer environmental performance after their initial green bond issuance."
-Likewise, Japan's commissioner of the Financial Services Agency has announced increased scrutiny of green claims to protect investors from greenwashing.
+Research from the Hong Kong Monetary Authority has found that "greenwashing is not uncommon in the global green bond market, as about one-third of corporate green bond issuers are found to have a poorer environmental performance after their initial green bond issuance."
+Likewise, Japan's former commissioner of the Financial Services Agency Junichi Nakajima announced increased scrutiny of green claims to protect investors from greenwashing.
 Yi Gang, Governor of the People's Bank of China is reported to have identified greenwashing as a "moral hazard" and explained that supervision must be strict.